allielynne20/wk-nine-challenge/README.md

   ## **Installation**
-  To install this project you will need to download the github link, open your terminal in the proper directory, run npm install inquirer, run node index, and enter answers to the questions.
+  The install happens when you open the app in the browser.

   ## **Usage**
-  This app is meant to create a readme.md file from the information the user inputs.
+  It is used to connect runners in the same locations.

   ## **Contributions**
   There are many ways in which you can contribute to this project, for example: